Martin Gélinas: Calgary, Florida and Nashville

 Gélinas chose to decline his contract option for 2002–03 and left Carolina as a free agent.
 He signed a contract with the Calgary Flames on July 2, 2002.
 A 52-point season was fourth best on the Flames and included his 500th career point, a game-winning goal against the Detroit Red Wings on January 25, 2003.
 Gélinas reached another career milestone during the 2003–04 season as he played in his 1,000th NHL game on December 9 against the Minnesota Wild.
 His 35 points on the season was again fourth-best on the team.

 In qualifying for the 2004 Stanley Cup Playoffs, the Flames reached the post-season for the first time in eight seasons.
 With eight goals and 15 points in the playoffs, Gélinas emerged as one of Calgary's post-season heroes.
 He scored the series-winning goal in overtime of game seven of the Flames' first round series against Vancouver.
 The victory advanced Calgary to the second round of the playoffs for the first time in 15 years.
 Gélinas also scored the overtime goal that eliminated Detroit in six games, which made him the first player in NHL history to score three series-winning goals in overtime.
-He then became the second player in NHL history to score three series-clinching goals in one playoff year by tallying the goal that eliminated the San Jose Sharks and propelled the Flames into the 2004 Stanley Cup Final.
+He then became the second player in NHL history to score three series-clinching goals in one playoff year by tallying the goal that eliminated the San Jose Sharks and propelled the Flames into the 2004 Stanley Cup Finals.
 His heroics throughout the post-season resulted in Gélinas being called "the Eliminator".